rylabs-billy/steal-this-idp/README.md

 The installation bootstraps a GitOps architecture with an opinionated collection of golden path templates for CNCF projects to cover all the fundamental pillars of a production-ready environment.
 Beyond the provided templates, the platform is extensible to other CNCF projects and your own custom resources.
 You can build your castle the way you want―everything is open source!

-Jump to [getting started](#getting-started) if you're looking to walk through this as a hands-on lab
+Jump to [getting started](#getting-started) if you're looking to walk through this as a hands-on lab.

 ### Motivation
 Consisting mostly of CNCF projects, the App Platform eats the burden of complexity, while being portable, extensible, and fully capable of self-hosting.
 Albeit still in beta (GA date TBA), the [Akamai Cloud Marketplace](https://www.linode.com/marketplace/apps/) team began looking at App Platform for internal use.
 We found it to be great candidate for own team-level IDP, and a great example of eating our own dog food!